FrontendMasters/intro-node-js/README.md

 This course has two parts, slides and exercises.
 The slides describe the exercises in detail.
 Each exercise has a folder
 ## Exercises
 ### Installing Node
-Install node with [node version manager (NVM)](https://github.com/creationix/nvm).
+Install node with [node version manager (NVM)](https://github.com/creationix/nvm#installation).
 NVM was created by the community and not the Nodejs foundation.
 However, it is the recommended approach.
-After installing nvm, use nvm to install the lates version of Nodejs, which at the time is `10` and set it to the default version
+After installing nvm, use nvm to install the lates version of Nodejs, which at this time is `10` and set it to the default version
 ```bash
 nvm install node # node is an alias for the latest version
 nvm alias default node